 We’ll leave your home cleaner than the way we found it.

-Some appliance repair companies will do simple things like the technician will take his shoes off before entering a home or some will have those covers for their shoes that the technician put over his shoes before entering the customers home.
+Some ac repair companies and appliance repair companies will do simple things like the technician will take his shoes off before entering a home or some will have those covers for their shoes that the technician put over his shoes before entering the customers home.

 Those things are great, well maybe not so much taking the shoes off, but having the covers for the shoes is a great first impression.
 And a technician that show up in his uniform is another example of a great first impression, right?

-Great service guaranteed, is another example of something you can include in your marketing message to attract more appliance repair customers.
+Great service guaranteed, is another example of something you can include in your marketing message to attract more air conditioner repair or appliance repair customers.

 Now let’s take a look at media or the ‘how’

 Your website is the hub of all your online marketing activity.
-What I mean by that is all of your appliance repair online marketing strategies and some of your offline or traditional advertising should lead customers back to your website.
+What I mean by that is all of your air conditioning repair or appliance repair online marketing strategies and some of your offline or traditional advertising should lead customers back to your website.

 So if you’re doing any type of SEO, the customer finds your website in the search engine results page and then they click into the website.